l3uddz/missarr/README.md

 3. Clone this repository and cd into it from the terminal
 4. Run `make build` from the terminal

-You should now have a binary with the name `missarr` in the appropriate dist sub-directory of the project.
+You should now have a binary with the name `missarr` in the appropriate dist subdirectory of the project.

 If you need to debug certain Missarr behaviour, either add the `-v` flag for debug mode or the `-vv` flag for trace mode to get even more details about internal behaviour.